yoctoproject/poky/documentation/profile-manual/usage.rst

 to follow.
 Also note that in addition to the function calls and associated braces, other events such as scheduler events are displayed in context.
-In fact, you can freely include any tracepoint available in the trace events subsystem described in the next section by simply enabling those events, and they'll appear in context in the function graph display.
+In fact, you can freely include any tracepoint available in the trace events subsystem described in the next section by just enabling those events, and they'll appear in context in the function graph display.
 Quite a powerful tool for understanding kernel dynamics.